whipowill/quake-mod-scarlet/README.md

 - Added waypoints files: ``nova``, ``travelert6``
 - Renamed a few bots.

+### Gore

+This is an set of changes I'm really excited about.
+To keep these changes optional, I've isolated them to the [Gore](https://github.com/whipowill/quake-mod-frikbot4/tree/gore) branch of this repo:

+- Doubles the bood particles.
+- Doubles the amount of gibs used in the explosion.
+- Enemies now bleed (profusely) when hit, from direct or blast damage.
+- Enemy heads and gibs are now kickable.
+- Enemy bodies can now be gibbed into chunks.

+I think this is really tastefully done and brings Quake up to a level of violence worthy of a Doom successor.
+What's great about how I did this is it doesn't use any additional textures or heavy mods, it just changes the programming of the assets that are already baked into the game.

 ## Credits

 - Original Frikbot mod by FrikaC, Igor9, and JLaw